 - Negotiate for less debt than originally owed.
-If this is plausible, make sure that you have the settlement offer in writing.
+Make sure that you have the settlement offer in writing.

 If you don’t owe the debt:

 - If you have adequate information showing that this is not your debt, you may want to fight it.
 This is essentially telling the creditor to, “Prove that I owe the debt”.
-The burden of proof lies on them, and if you do not owe the debt, then this may not be a difficult case.
+The burden of proof lies on them.
+If you do not owe the debt, then this may not be a difficult case.

 - The contract that you signed was illegal or that you signed it based on false information.
 You may want to see outside assistance to determine if this your case.